This post may contain affiliate links. Click here for full disclosure.

 Do you ever have those days?
 You know, the ones where you are scheduled so tightly that you meet yourself coming and going?
 I really don’t like those days!
 But they are a part of life, so we do what we can to make them easier.
 A little menu planning goes a long way to help on those days.
 And so do fast recipes.

 Those of you that have been following me for a while know that I like my recipes fast and easy.
 There’s too much to do on those days to be fussing with getting food on the table.
 Don’t get me wrong, I love to do fancy on occasion, but not every day.
-That’s why this Crockpot Venison Goulash has become one of my go-to recipes, and a family favorite.
+That’s where this Crockpot Venison Goulash comes in.
+This venison recipe has become one of my go-to’s, and it’s a family favorite.
 There’s not a lot of fussing, but there is a lot of flavor.
 It’s great on a cold, blustery evening served with fresh sourdough bread, and maybe a cobbler made from home canned fruit like my Spiced Plums.

 Let’s talk about crockpots for a minute.
 A crockpot is a marvelous thing that mimics what used to happen when people used wood burning stoves for heat.
 They would put something in the pot, cover it, and put it on the back of the stove to cook.
 It was not on direct heat and cooked slowly over several hours, and the lid kept the moisture in.
 This resulted in tender, melt-in-your-mouth meats, and a deep, rich broth.